 Other local currencies

 The B£ is one of several local currencies that currently run in the UK, and was the first in an urban setting.
-The others include Totnes, Lewes, Stroud and Bristol.
-Other areas that we know to be in the process of developing their own versions are Exeter, Hackney, Kingston, and Oxford.
+The others include Bristol, Cardiff, Cornwall, Exeter, Kingston, Lewes, Liverpool, Stroud, Totnes, and Worcester.
+Other areas that we know to be in the process of developing their own versions are Hackney and Oxford.